"Filled with the psych-synth sounds, infectious melodic progressions and ‘90s rock undertones." - V13

-Originating out of the tech-driven mist of the Emerald City, a city in constant limbo between digital futurism and watery introspection, Darksoft naturally materializes as a half Steve Jobs, half Elliott Smith, a sensitive mastermind poised to haunt your digital and emotional mainframes.
+Originating out of the tech-driven mist of the Emerald City, a city in constant limbo between digital futurism and watery introspection, Darksoft naturally materializes as a half cyber-auteur, half lo-fi indie poet; a sensitive mastermind poised to haunt your digital and emotional mainframes.

-As a kid who grew up with a software company in his basement in a house surrounded by evergreens while grunge ruled the streets, Darksoft reveals his roots in this in-between with his 90s sadcore communicated through the language of computer viruses, algorithms, and human emotion pure enough to pass the Turing Test.
+Lush with infectious melodic progressions, 90’s rock undertones, and a deftly executed vocals, Darksoft embraces the aesthetic of alternative pop-rock anthems.
+As a kid who grew up with a software company in his basement (in a house surrounded by evergreens) while grunge ruled the streets, Darksoft reveals his roots in this in-between.
+Meltdown is 90s sadcore communicated through the language of computer viruses, algorithms, and human emotion pure enough to pass the Turing Test.

-Bill Darksoft leads the Darksoft project and runs Look Up Records out of Georgetown, Seattle with a studio at the Old Rainier Brewery.
-He studied creative writing at the University of Washington, and has played with many Seattle acts over the years.
+Darksoft is currently based out of Georgetown, Seattle with a studio at the Old Rainier Brewery.
+He studied creative writing at the University of Washington and has played with a few Seattle acts over the years.
 In his downtime, he likes to look up at the sky and watch planes fly into Boeing Field behind his house.